nais/oslomet-nais-docs/docs/theme-dev/cinder-docs.md

 ## Position Sticky
 Header and aside sections uses `position: sticky;` css rule to keep them attached in place.
 This rule however is not fully supported on all browser, therefore they will most likely scroll with the page content (this has not been tested).
 Such solution is best compromise between functionality and clean code.

+## hljs color theme
+"hljs" is syntax highlighter for code snippets and it is used by this theme.
+There are dozen of different color schemes created for hljs that one can choose.
+How to do it in Cinder theme, refer to its official documentation ([Cinder theme - Syntax Highlighting Color Scheme](https://sourcefoundry.org/cinder/#syntax-highlighting-color-scheme)).
+The default color scheme for this theme is a modified "StackOverflow Light" theme for hljs.
+The colors has been adjusted so the constrast ratio is above 7.0.
+This is in order to meet WCAG requirements related to contrast.
+Therefore one should note that choosing different color scheme may not compile with wcag regulations.